ebeneditos/telegram.bot/docs/index.md

 ## Develop a Telegram Bot with R

-In order to build a bot that is continuously running and is able to respond to multiple input data formats, the `telegram.ext` package features several `R6` classes, but the two most important ones here are `Updater` and `Dispatcher`.
+In order to build a bot that is continuously running and is able to respond to multiple input data formats, the `telegram.bot` package features several `R6` classes, but the two most important ones here are `Updater` and `Dispatcher`.

 The `Updater` class continuously fetches new updates from Telegram and passes them on to the `Dispatcher` class.
 If you create an `Updater` object, it will create a `Dispatcher`.
 You can then register handlers of different types in the `Dispatcher`, which will sort the updates fetched by the `Updater` according to the handlers you registered, and deliver them to a callback function that you defined.
 Every handler is an instance of any subclass of the `Handler` class.